Temporal Sparse Autoencoders: Leveraging the Sequential Nature of Language for Interpretability: Experimental Evaluation

 \subsection{Probing for Semantics, Context, and Syntax}

-To understand the types of features that the temporal loss encourages SAEs to learn, we evaluate the ability of T-SAEs to recover different types of linguistic information, namely semantic, contextual, and syntactic.
+To understand the types of features that the temporal loss encourages SAEs to learn, we evaluate the ability of Temporal SAEs to recover different types of linguistic information, namely semantic, contextual, and syntactic.
 We provide qualitative visualizations of these results in Figure \ref{fig:tsne_plots} and quantitative probing results in Figure \ref{fig:sparse_probing}.

-In Figure \ref{fig:tsne_plots}, we present TSNE \citep{van2008visualizing} visualizations of the Pythia-160m SAE activations for various questions taken from the MMLU dataset, which we color by the semantic content of the question, the context of which sequence a token came from, and the syntactic information for each token.
-In particular, we encode 20 tokens from each question into the SAE's feature space, and use TSNE as a dimensionality reduction and visualization method to understand how the SAE embeddings are clustered.
+In Figure \ref{fig:tsne_plots}, we present TSNE visualizations of the Pythia-160m SAE activations for various questions taken from the MMLU dataset, which we color by the semantic content of the question, the context of which sequence a token came, and the syntactic information for each token.
+In particular, we encode the last 20 tokens from each question into the SAE's feature space, and use TSNE as a dimensionality reduction and visualization method to understand how the SAE embeddings are clustered.
 We use the question category, such as ``High School European History" or ``Professional Medicine" as proxies for the semantic information.
-The contextual information simply refers to the question ID of each token, meaning tokens from the same question or context should have the same color.
+The contextual information simply refers to the question ID of each token, meaning tokens from the same context should have the same color.
 We use an open-source NLP library, spaCy \citep{Honnibal_spaCy_Industrial-strength_Natural_2020}, to retrieve part-of-speech labels for each token as a proxy for their syntactic content.

-We find that the activations of high-level features from T-SAEs cluster strongly according to semantic content (top left) and contextual content (top middle), meaning tokens from the same question are represented similarly, as well as questions from the same topic.
+We find that the activations of high-level features from Temporal SAEs cluster strongly according to semantic content (top left) and contextual content (top middle), meaning tokens from the same question are represented similarly, as well as questions from the same topic.
 On the other hand, activations of the low-level features seem to be more syntactic, with stronger clusters for parts-of-speech (middle right).
 Matryoshka SAE embeddings prioritize syntactic information strongly over semantic and contextual information, with clear clustering for part-of-speech (bottom right) and minimal clustering for the other two labels.